 - 30,000 acres in the amazing Badlands recreational area just outside of Bend

-Senator Merkley has cosponsored legislation to provide full and permanent appropriations for the Land and Water Conservation Fund (LWCF).
+Jeff has cosponsored legislation to provide full and permanent appropriations for the Land and Water Conservation Fund (LWCF), and he has championed the LWCF as a member of the powerful Appropriations Committee.
 The LWCF has been the main source of funding for federal land and water acquisitions by federal agencies primarily for outdoor recreation, as well as for similar state-level programs.
-Senator Merkley knows that protecting and maintaining our public lands not only provides environmental and recreational benefits, but also creates jobs in the tourism, recreation, timber, fishing, and other natural resource sectors.
+Jeff knows that protecting and maintaining our public lands not only provides environmental and recreational benefits, but also creates jobs in the tourism, recreation, timber, fishing, and other natural resource sectors.

 Oregon’s Natural Resource Economy

-Senator Jeff Merkley grew up the son of a sawmill worker in Roseburg, Oregon, a community supported by Oregon’s natural resources.
+Jeff grew up the son of a sawmill worker in Myrtle Creek and Roseburg, Oregon, communities supported by Oregon’s natural resources.

 Oregon’s forests provide jobs in the state’s important timber and forestry products industries, and Oregon also gains jobs and economic value from protected areas of our forests.

-Senator Merkley believes that we need to keep creating jobs in Oregon’s forests and has worked to create healthy forest-based economies at the same time we work to create healthy forests.
-Senator Merkley believes that the key to moving beyond divisive natural resources debates of the past lies in seeing economic development and sustainability as goals that can mutually reinforce each other and in bringing community stakeholders together to collaborate on sustainable economic development.
-There are opportunities to create jobs sustainably harvesting forest products, jobs thinning forests to reduce unnatural build-up of small brush that puts communities at risk of forest fire, and jobs harvesting and processing waste material from forestry and thinning operations for conversion to biomass energy.
+Jeff believes that we need to keep creating jobs in Oregon’s forests and has worked to create healthy forest-based economies at the same time we work to create healthy forests.
+Jeff believes that the key to moving beyond divisive natural resources debates of the past lies in seeing economic development and sustainability as goals that can mutually reinforce each other and in bringing community stakeholders together to collaborate on sustainable economic development.
+There are opportunities to create jobs sustainably harvesting forest products, jobs thinning forests to reduce dangerous build-up of small brush that puts communities at risk of forest fire, and jobs harvesting and processing waste material from forestry and thinning operations for conversion to biomass energy.

 Communities across the state are employing the Oregon tradition of working together to come up with collaborative solutions, and they are putting together economic development projects and strategies that create jobs in the woods, create benefits for the community and the environment, and keep natural resource management out of the courts.

-Senator Merkley also wants to help ensure a vital future for Oregon’s historic fishing industry.
-He supports science-based efforts to restore Oregon’s wild salmon runs, particularly in the Klamath and Columbia-Snake river systems, and he supports making sure Oregon fishermen get the disaster assistance they need when poor runs from rivers like the Sacramento mean there are not enough fish off the Oregon coast to be fished sustainably.
+Jeff also wants to help ensure a vital future for Oregon’s historic fishing industry.
+He supports science-based efforts to restore Oregon’s wild salmon runs, particularly in the Klamath and Columbia-Snake river systems.
+He also supports making sure Oregon fishermen get the disaster assistance they need when poor runs from rivers like the Sacramento mean there are not enough fish off the Oregon coast to be fished sustainably.